richard-to/richard-to.github.io/random/_posts/2015-02-15-reading-list.md

 - *Me Talk Pretty One Day* - David Sedaris
 - *True Love: A Practice for Awakening the Heart* - Thich Nhat Hanh
 - *On Being Stuck: Tapping Into the Creative Power of Writer's Block* - Laraine Herring
+- *Playing Dead: A Journey Through the World of Death Fraud* - Elizabeth Greenwood

 ## 2015